FenekkuKitsune/FS-Resources/README.md

 - `closechoice` - Creating a yes/no boolean choice
 - `trophylist` - Create a Trophy List / Loot Table
 - `newnpc` - Create a new NPC template

+### Godot
+This snippet file - like the code it is used for - is in BETA and subject to change.
+The snippets within the file may not always be correct.

+Currently, there are snippets for:
+- `newnpc` - Create a new NPC template
+- `openchoice` - Create an open-ended choice tree